FlorisRoelofs/polya/README.md

 ############################### EASTEREGG ############################################

 If the user knows my birthday and puts the day, month and year (without the 19..) in the 'Starting Urn Size', 'Amount of Picks' and 'Amount of Experiments' respectively, a nice plot will show up.
+An even nicer text will show up if you put these dates in all the 5 scenarios...